adrn1201/infinite-scroll/README.md

 # programming-quotes

-Infinite Scroll a webpage with JavaScript.
+Practiced implementing infinite scroll functionality for a webpage with JavaScript.